 The View Keeper’s Settings

-Last Updated: December 31, 2024The View Keeper Settings Over the past few sections, we’ve mentioned the Settings section several times.
-Essentially, it’s an area in The View Keeper that offers extra features beyond the basics which are found in the tables.
-These include different methods for adding cameras to both your Blender 3D scene and the Camera List Table,...
+The View Keeper Settings Over the past few sections, weโ€™ve mentioned the Settings section several times.
+Essentially, itโ€™s an area in The View Keeper that offers extra features beyond the basics which are found in the tables.
+These include different methods for adding cameras to both your Blender 3D scene and the Camera List Table, giving you more flexibility for various project needs.
+Thereโ€™s also Alternative Rendering, which lets you render your stored views and cameras in a different way than Blenderโ€™s default method.
+In the following sections, weโ€™ll dive deeper into these additional features.

 Find Camera

-Last Updated: December 31, 2024What does the find camera do?
+What does the find camera do?
 The Find Camera button is the first feature in The View Keeper settings.
-It’s also one of the ways to automatically add cameras to the Camera List Table.
+Itโ€™s also one of the ways to automatically add cameras to the Camera List Table.
 When clicked, it scans your Blender scene for any visible cameras and creates a record for each one.
-For example, if...
+For example, if you have eight cameras in your scene, Find Camera will find all eight and create eight camera records at once.
+Since all cameras are registered together, they initially share the same saved settings.
+You can always update each cameraโ€™s settings individually using the Refresh Record button in the Camera List Table.
+Note: A camera must be visible in the 3D scene for Find Camera to detect it.

 Add New Camera